andersongfernandes/andersongfernandes/README.md

+Hello, I'm Anderson.

-I'm Anderson, one of those who always believed in becoming an efficient dev and pursued that dream after 45.
+I've always harbored the ambition of becoming an efficient developer, and I turned that aspiration into reality after crossing the age of 45.

+With a background in electronic engineering, I navigated through technical and operational roles in content production, streaming and audiovisual broadcasting.
+Now, having transitioned from a successful career in engineering, I'm pursuing my passion as a professional developer.

-Extracting insights from messages: that's what drives me!
+Extracting insights from messaging platforms fuels my drive to excel.